edrex/static-starter/README.starter.md

 To bypass the cache, add a "cache-busting" query string after the URL, like so: `http://mysite.github.io/my-page?somerandomstring`.

-### How can I keep up with improvements to the reusable project?
+### How can I pull in future improvements after I fork?

-If you fork this and use it as a base for your site (fork), and then later want to pull in some new features, you can [merge](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) my changes into your branch:
+You can [merge](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) my changes into your branch.

- 1. Manually copy the changes to your repo.
- 2. Merge my branch, resolving any merge conflicts

-For 2, you should have some background in Git.
 Here are the basic steps, using a local checkout of your repo:

-* Add my repo as a remote:
+* Add me as a remote:

   ```
   git remote add reusable git@github.com:edrex/reusable-jekyll-site.git